nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2018-02-10-grant-cross-faculty-activities.md

 author: Nicolás Navarro-Guerrero
 ---

-Micro-grant from the University's Strategic Funds (USM) and the Aarhus University Research Fund (AUFF) to support business-related events to be held in 2018.
-This grant will be used to facilitate the collaboration between the <a href="https://socialrobotics.au.dk/" target="_blank">AU Social Robotics Lab</a> at Aarhus University and the <a href="https://www.glyptoteket.dk/" target="_blank">Glyptoteket</a> in Copenhagen.
+Micro-grant from the University's Strategic Funds (USM) and the Aarhus University Research Fund (AUFF) to support business-related events held in 2018.
+This grant was be used to facilitate the collaboration between the <a href="https://socialrobotics.au.dk/" target="_blank">AU Social Robotics Lab</a> at Aarhus University and the <a href="https://www.glyptoteket.dk/" target="_blank">Glyptoteket</a> in Copenhagen.

 <!--more-->